Invariants and K-spectrums of local theta lifts: Introduction

-We would like to thanks Chen-bo Zhu and Kyo Nishiyama for enlightening discussions.
+We would like to thank Chen-bo Zhu, CheeWhye Chin, Roger Howe, Jian-Shu Li, Kyo Nishiyama and Peter Trapa for enlightening discussions.
+We also thank the referees and C. Chin for careful reading and pointing out a number of inaccuracies in the first draft.
 The first author is supported by a MOE-NUS grant MOE2010-T2-2-113.
 The second author would like to thank the hospitality of Aoyama Gakuin University and Hong Kong University of Science and Technology where part of this paper is written.